 By Paul Obi in Abuja with agency report

-Nigeria was again omitted as Pope Francis I yesterday appointed 17 new cardinals across the world, 14 of which are likely successors to the Papal throne.
+Nigeria was again omitted as Pope Francis 1 on Sunday appointed 17 new cardinals across the world, fourteen of whom are likely successors to the Papal throne.

-Announcing the new cardinals at the Vatican yesterday, Pope Francis harped on the need for the church to restore mercy, particularly in the southern hemisphere; where the Catholic Church is expanding exponentially.
+Announcing the new cardinals at the Vatican, Pope Francis harped on the need for the church to restore mercy, particularly in the southern hemisphere where the Catholic Church is expanding astronomically.

-The Catholic pontiff explained that the new promotion of Archbishops to the rank of cardinals would in the long run show “the universality of the Church which proclaims and bears witness to the Good News of God’s Mercy in every corner of the earth”.
+The Catholic pontiff explained that the new promotion of Archbishops to the rank of cardinals will in the long run show “the universality of the Church which proclaims and bears witness to the Good News of God’s Mercy in every corner of the earth,” he said.